CodySchaaf/Blog-Archive/_posts/2015-09-14-angular-form-errors.markdown

 First we want to do a quick check to ensure we have the correct elements in the form-group to work with, so we check for an element with a name.
-This allows this directive to work with any ui component that uses `ng-model` validation, since we are not limiting it to inputs, with a name we can even just have an inner ng-form.
+This allows this directive to work with any ui component that uses `ng-model` validation, since we are not limiting it to inputs, with a name we can even just have an inner ng-form that monitors the directives validity.

 After that we will set up our on blur handler.
 If you need to get fancier with your on blur you can pass in a a config object that will allow you to select on different elements, which will allow you to use more advanced/custome ui-components (more on this is part 2).